Alireza-Ezaz/TAAF-LLM-KG-State-System-/README.md

 [9]: https://colab.research.google.com/github/langfuse/langfuse-docs/blob/main/cookbook/integration_openai_sdk.ipynb?utm_source=chatgpt.com "Cookbook: OpenAI Integration (Python) - Colab"
 [10]: https://github.com/eclipse-tracecompass/org.eclipse.tracecompass/blob/master/DEVELOPMENT_ENV_SETUP.md?utm_source=chatgpt.com "org.eclipse.tracecompass/DEVELOPMENT_ENV_SETUP.md at ..."
 [11]: https://stackoverflow.com/questions/25428538/install-trace-compass-eclipse-plugin?utm_source=chatgpt.com "Install Trace compass Eclipse plugin - Stack Overflow"

+## Evaluation Benchmark: TraceQA-100

+Despite progress in using AI and LLMs for trace analysis, the community has lacked a public, ground-truth dataset for reasoning over kernel-level execution traces.
+Existing LLM benchmarks such as MMLU or Big-Bench do not address the unique challenges of trace analysis, including fine-grained time, multi-entity interactions, and numeric aggregation.
+To fill this gap, we introduce **TraceQA-100**, a curated benchmark designed to exercise all three dimensions.

+**Trace provenance and slicing:**
+TraceQA-100 uses LTTng traces of the SciMark 2.0 Java benchmark, which generates approximately 34 million kernel events.
+From each run, we extract 1s, 10s, and 100s slices around three canonical temporal locations (start, mid, and end), yielding a pool of trace segments that serve as the factual basis for question construction.

+**Question authorship:**
+Questions were generated through a four-step, double-blind process.
+Two experts independently inspected trace slices and drafted questions requiring time-aware, multi-entity reasoning.
+Drafts were peer-reviewed and normalized into three answer formats: explanatory, multiple-choice, or true/false.
+A third expert, blind to the drafts, produced reference answers using hand-written Trace Compass scripts; disagreements were resolved through adjudication.
+Each question was then tagged as single-hub or multi-hub based on the reasoning scope.

+The resulting set includes an even 40/30/30 split across the three answer types and a 50/50 split across hub scopes.
+Since each prompt is instantiated on nine distinct trace slices (3 temporal locations × 3 time-window lengths), the benchmark comprises 100 × 9 = 900 unique question–trace-segment pairs.

+**Access:**
+TraceQA-100, our benchmark for evaluation, is available anonymously at: [https://docs.google.com/spreadsheets/d/1s6DatBkugvsSXXeXwTJJBZxHd9PoTfok0t3vWm0_OMw/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1s6DatBkugvsSXXeXwTJJBZxHd9PoTfok0t3vWm0_OMw/edit?usp=sharing)